Animals in space: 2010s

 On 29 June 2018, a SpaceX Dragon spaceship blasted off from Florida carrying 20 mice.
 The rodent crew arrived at the ISS on 2 July 2018.
 Their record-breaking journey – this was the longest mice have been off the planet – was part of a study on how Earth-dwellers' physiology and sleep schedules responded to the stress of being in space.

 The Chinese lunar lander Chang'e 4 carries a 3 kg sealed container with seeds and insect eggs to test whether plants and insects could hatch and grow together in synergy.
 The experiment includes six types of organisms: cottonseed, potato, rapeseed, Arabidopsis thaliana (a flowering plant), as well as yeast and fruit fly eggs.
 If the eggs hatch, the larvae would produce carbon dioxide, while the germinated plants would release oxygen through photosynthesis.
 A miniature camera is imaging the growth.

+On 11 April 2019, the Israeli spacecraft Beresheet crashed into the Moon during a failed landing attempt.
+Its payload included a few thousand tardigrades.
+They could potentially survive on the lunar surface for some years, although it is unclear if they survived the impact.

 2020s

-On June 3, 2021, SpaceX CRS-22 launched tardigrades (water bears) and Hawaiian bobtail squid to the ISS.
+On 3 June 2021, SpaceX CRS-22 launched tardigrades (water bears) and Hawaiian bobtail squid to the ISS.
 The squid were launched as hatchlings and will be studied to see if they can incorporate their symbiotic bacteria into their light organ while in space.